microsoft/Accera/docs/Install/Building_on_Windows.md

 external\vcpkg\vcpkg install catch2:x64-windows tomlplusplus:x64-windows accera-llvm:x64-windows --overlay-ports=external\llvm
 ```

 The last command typically takes a few hours to build and then install Accera's fork of LLVM.
-We recommend you reserve at least 20GB of disk space for the LLVM build.
+We recommend reserving at least 20GB of disk space for the LLVM build.

 #### Configure CMake